hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 It is impossible to put a release version on deconstruction patterns as a whole.
 It will probably be delivered in parts.
 The first part will add support for record patterns only.
-It will actually be in 'Preview' status in Java 18.
+It will probably be in 'Preview' status in Java 19.
-But more on record patterns a bit later!